woodie/next-caltrain-pwa/README.md

 ## Project Status

 This app is fully functional, but there is room for improvement:
-- Each day should extend two hours into the next morning.
 - Trips that require a transfer stop should be supported.
 - Users should be warned to avoid the function keys.